Table of Contents

-In Magento 2, sometimes you’ll encounter a problem in which a black page or a plain white page appears with the error numbers like Error log record number: 468837792541 or any broken content error.
+You may occasionally run into an issue with Magento 2 when a black or white page with error numbers such as Error log record number: 468837792541 or any broken content error shows.

 In the default setting of Magento 2, the function which allows displaying the error on the frontend is disabled.
 Therefore, in today’s post, I will guide you on how to display the error message or enable error reporting on Magento 2.